 When Samsung removed the wall charger, you should not expect they offer the S Pen.

 So, Galaxy S21 supports S Pen, but there is no S Pen in the box.
 You have to “reuse” your S Pen.
-The problem is how many Galaxy S21 owners have a spare S Pen laying around.
+The problem is how many Galaxy S21 owners have a spare S Pen lying around.

 Based on Samsung’s logic, the S Pen will be removed in the next Galaxy S phones because the usage of S Pen on Galaxy S21 Ultra will be close to 0.